publiccodenet/about/activities/supporting-codebase-governance/customized-governance-workshop/index.md

 ### Starting state

-Instead starting from a state card, ask the participants to visualize how (the draft for) governance currently works, using the available cards to describe the actors that are involved, and what relationships they have.
+Instead of starting from a state card, ask the participants to visualize how (the draft for) governance currently works, using the available cards to describe the actors that are involved, and what relationships they have.
 This step may be quite revealing, so let this take time as it's a good opportunity for the participants to explain how they percieve status quo.
 If you can and it makes sense, prepare custom cards for the specific actors in the codebase as it will be easier for participants to relate to them.